canismarko/dungeon-sheets/docs/gm_notes.rst

 ========================

-Additional content can be included in arbitrary sections that get added to the end of the GM notes output.
-In addition to the attributes described above, suitable extra attributes in the notes (``.py``) file will be rendered as a new section, with a heading based on the name of the attribute and a body with the content parsed as restructured text.
-Attributes that begin with an underscore ("_") or those that are not a string will be ignored.
+Additional content can be included in arbitrary sections that get added after the summary of the GM notes output.
+The ``extra_content`` attribute can accept a list of content that will be rendered as sections in the output document.
+Any subclass of *mechanics.Content* can be used.
+The section heading will be the *name* attribute of each piece of content, and the body will be the docstring.

 For example, the following entry will be rendered as a new section with the heading "The Bar Fight":

 .. code-block:: python

-    the_bar_fight = (
+    from dungeonsheets import mechanics

+    class BarFight(mechanics.Content):
-         "If the characters decide to go to the *Alliance Friendly Bar*, " "they will probably have to fight their way out against 5 enemies " "(3 Veteran, 2 Soldier)."
+        """If the characters decide to go to the *Alliance Friendly Bar*, they will probably have to fight their way out against 5 enemies (3 Veteran, 2 Soldier).

-    )
+        """
+        name = "The Bar Fight"

+    extra_content = [BarFight, ]